Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

 #.
 Click the "Run" button.
 The information area at the top of the window
    will show "Waiting for plugin-container to launch"
 #.
 From a command line, run your build of Firefox.
 When that launches a
-   child process (for example, when you start to load a webpage), XCode will notice and attach to that child process.
+   child process (for example, when you start to load a webpage), Xcode will notice and attach to that child process.
 You can then debug the child process like you would any other process.
 #.
 When you are done debugging, click the "Stop" button and quit the